topickering/bookmark_manager_app/README.md

 I want to be able to add to a record of bookmarks
 So that I am able to return to websites that I have enjoyed

+As a user
+I want to be able to delete a bookmark
+So that I can manage my list

 ![Screenshot](diagram.png)